 - Epidemiology: may occur in association with a neurocutaneous disorder such as

-- Clinical findings: typically unilateral, blanchable, pink-red patches that grow and become thicker and darker with age
+- Clinical features: typically unilateral, blanchable, pink-red patches that grow and become thicker and darker with age

 - Prognosis: benign skin lesion